magomimmo/modern-cljs/doc/tutorial-12.md

-In this tutorial we're going to cover the highest and the deepest layers of the `loginForm` example we started to cover in the [latest tutorial][1].
-We leave a detailed care of the highest layer (i.e. HTML5) to anyone who likes to play with it.
+In this tutorial we're going to cover the highest and the deepest layers of the `loginForm` example we started to cover in the [previous tutorial][1].
+We leave detailed care of the highest layer (i.e. HTML5) to anyone who wants to play with it.
 Here we want only introduce the new `title` and `pattern` HTML5 attributes, which we are going to use by pairing the corresponding patterns and help messages we previously screwed in the `validate-email` and `validate-password`